AlejandroFernandezLuces/personal-web/resume.md

 - Continuous research on the state of the art of large language models and its associated technologies and integrations.

 #### Development and maintenance of open source PyAnsys libraries
-- Development and maintainment of PyAnsys Geometry.
+- Development and maintenance of PyAnsys Geometry.
 Implemented enhancements based on valuable client feedback, bolstering its plotter capabilities and improving user experience.

 - Development and maintenance of PyPrimeMesh.
 Strengthened PyPrimeMesh’s reliability and maintainability by introducing comprehensive unit testing and integrating CI/CD pipelines on GitHub.